tlogan/ERST/README.md

 ### TODO (Symbolic Implementation)
+- create rigid and extrusion rules and remove extrusion from function rule
+    - involves both lower and upper bounded extrusions
+    - or in a Rigid rule in subtyping
+    - rationale limits extrusion to cases where a rigid variable is constrained by a flexible variable
+    - less clutter than eagerly extruding in function rule
+- ensure that multistep resolving/substitution isn't used during solving
+    - only sub out a variable and its constraint when it's clear that the variable will not be referenced elsewhere
+- consider splitting constraints like SuperF's outer/inner functions
 - consider rewriting variable rules to bypass indirection into intersection and union in variable rules
 - consider rewriting function to avoid erasing constraint relations in output. e.g. (Do not erase input variable information in output of factor function)